Yokosuka MXY-7 Ohka: Background

+Production models

+The only operational variant of the Ohka was the Model 11.
+It was essentially a 1200 kg bomb with wooden wings, powered by three Type 4 Model 1 Mark 20 solid-fuel rocket motors, the Model 11 achieved great speed, but with limited range.
+This was problematic, as it required the slow, heavily laden mother aircraft to approach within 37 km of the target, making it vulnerable to defending fighters.
+155 Ohka Model 11s were produced at Yokosuka, and another 600 aircraft were built at the Kasumigaura Naval Air Arsenal.
+There was a single experimental variant of the Model 11, referred to as the Model 21, which had thin steel wings manufactured by Nakajima, which also combined the engine of the Model 11 and the airframe of the Model 22.

+Operationally, the Ohka was usually carried underneath a Mitsubishi G4M2e Model 24J "Betty" bomber to within range of its target.
+On release, the pilot would first glide towards the target and when close enough he would fire the Ohkas three Type 4 Model 1 Mark 20 solid-fuel rocket motors, one at a time or in unison, and fly the missile towards the ship that he intended to destroy.
 The final approach was difficult for a defender to stop because the aircraft gained high speed (650 km/h in level flight and 930 km/h or even 1000 km/h in a dive.
 Later versions were designed to be launched from coastal air bases and caves, and even from submarines equipped with aircraft catapults, although none were actually used in this way.
 The was the first Allied ship to be sunk by Ohka aircraft, near Okinawa, on 12 April 1945.
-Over the course of the war, Ohkas sank or damaged beyond repair three ships and significantly damaged three more ships, with a total of seven U.S. ships damaged or sunk by Ohkas.
+Over the course of the conflict, Ohkas sank or damaged beyond repair three ships and significantly damaged three more ships, with a total of seven U.S. ships damaged or sunk by Ohkas.

 The Ohka pilots, members of the Jinrai Butai (Thunder Gods Corps), are honored in Japan at Ohka Park in Kashima City, the Ohka Monument in Kanoya City, the Kamakura Ohka Monument at Kenchō-ji Zen temple in Kamakura, Kanagawa, and the Yasukuni Shrine in Tokyo.